abuzer1234/abuzer1234/README.md

 // requires Turbo C++ to compile
 // you have to select at least the 'Large' memory model on Turbo C++ if you want to run this code
 // windows doesn't let you to assign values to the content of pointers, so it won't run on windows - only on MS-DOS
-// this code is public domain
+// this code is public domain (even the windows 2000 programming stuff is worthless now and this is much much older DOS stuff.)
 // Notes:
 // Turbo C++ doesn't accept the expression:      using namespace std;